ishtardsama/ROOT/README.md

 ---
 ## Roadmap

-POLE is still a work in progress, help us by proposing features you would like to be seen implemented!
+ROOT is still a work in progress, help us by proposing features you would like to be seen implemented!

 [Propose Features](https://github.com/ishtardsama/ROOT/issues/new?labels=enhancement&template=feature-request---.md)

-- [x] Base model w/o AI integration
+- [ ] Moisture
-- [x] AI integration to give a detailed description
+- [ ] AI integration to give a detailed description
 - [ ] Better app integration (currently using Blynk for AI description output :/)
 - [ ] Text to speech locally
 - [ ] Locally hosted AI to remove the reliance on internet